samuelshiels/JSONObjectReference/README.md

 # JSONObjectReference
-A series of reference materials for my internal standard for JSON objects to pass data between functions
+A collection of JSON definitions and class constructors for my internal standard to pass data between functions and programs